hoangdangduy/CKAD-exercises/f.services.md

 </p>
 </details>

-### Create a deployment called foo using image 'dgkanatsios/simpleapp' (a simple server that returns hostname) and 3 replicas.
+### [OK] ~~Create a deployment called foo using image 'dgkanatsios/simpleapp' (a simple server that returns hostname) and 3 replicas.
 Label it as 'app=foo'.
-Declare that containers in this pod will accept traffic on port 8080 (do NOT create a service yet)
+Declare that containers in this pod will accept traffic on port 8080 (do NOT create a service yet)~~

 <details><summary>show</summary>
 <p>